juliemturner/juliemturner.github.io/content/post/maintain-file-version-history-when-movingcopying/index.md

    {
  //This section captures all the versions of the document and gathers the properties
  //we need to add to the SPFileCollection.
 Note we're getting the modified information
- //and the comments seperately as well as checking if the version is a major version
+ //and the comments separately as well as checking if the version is a major version
  //(more on that later).
 I'm also getting a stream object to the file which is more efficient
  //than getting a byte array for large files but you could obviously do that as well.
  //Again note I'm converting the created time to local time.